top of page

 I completed my dietetic internship at the Minneapolis Veteran Affairs Medical Center.
 I completed a nutrition fellowship at the San Francisco Veteran Affairs Medical Center.

 I have worked at every level of care in eating disorder treatment at premiere eating disorder programs in the San Francisco Bay Area including the Center for Anorexia and Bulimia at Herrick Alta Bates Medical Center, Casa Oakview (now known as Sunol Hills), The Healthy Teen Project, and Kaiser San Francisco.
+I am currently employed at Edelweiss Behavioral Health in Madison, Wisconsin.

 I have completed the process of becoming a Certified Eating Disorder Specialist through the International Association of Eating Disorder Professionals.
 I received my clinical supervision for this certification under Wendy Sterling, MS, RD, CSSD, CEDRD-S, author of several books in eating disorders and an expert in the field.
 The requirements for this certification are: minimum of 2500 hours of working with eating disorders under supervision of an IAEDP (International Association of Eating Disorder Professionals) approved supervisor, four core courses and final exam, 20 hours eating disorder-specific continuing education credits, case study, and three letters of recommendation from professionals in the field.
 For renewal, 20 eating disorder-specific continuing education credits every two years and attending IAEDP symposium every four years to stay up-to-date with best practices and new research.